 - SID machines on College Road and the High Street

-Mrs. Fiona Rocks (Chair), Mr. Will Meldrum (Vice Chair), Mrs. Rowena Chalk, Mr. Derek Stutchbury, Mr. Ken Monk and Mr Stuart Noel.
-In addition residents Mr. Paul Burr, Mrs. Sarah Chapman, Mr. Roger Harris and Mr. Andrew Lambert.
+Mr. Stuart Noel (Chair), Mr. Will Meldrum (Vice Chair), Mrs. Fiona Rocks, Mrs. Rowena Chalk, Mr. Derek Stutchbury and Mr. Brian Strutton.
+In addition residents Mrs. Sarah Chapman, Mr. Roger Harris and Mr. Andrew Lambert.

 Next meeting: 12th October 2017 at Hapstead Hall Reading Room, Ardingly – 7.30pm

 Traffic Committee Minutes